 Winter weather has most people wanting to hang out on the couch and binge watch their favorite shows—which can lead to digital eye strain.
 Prolonged tv viewing or screen usage can cause headaches in addition to tiredness to your eyes.

-Harsh winds, freezing temperatures, and the lack of moisture in the air can wreak havoc on your eyes when wearing contacts.
+Harsh winds, freezing temperatures, and the lack of moisture in the air can wreak havoc on your eyes when wearing contact lenses.
 Simply choosing to wear glasses instead can be great protection for your eyes during winter months.
 However, if you are a devoted contact lover, alleviate dryness discomfort by using a contact-lens friendly lubricating eye drop.